-17 Feb Big Data to Explode in GIS
+17 Feb Collecting Big Data for GIS

 In the world of GIS, there is one fact that is going to remain for the next few decades: the datasets which are being collected for both commercial and academic purposes is only going to get larger.
 In fact, it will become so large that it will now be termed as “Big Data”.